How Much Does Private School Cost? Breakdown of Tuition (2025)

 Research scholarships

-Consider looking into national, state, or local merit or achievement-based scholarships to earn free money toward private school costs.
+Consider applying for national, state, or local merit- or achievement-based scholarships to earn free money toward private school tuition or costs.

 Many private schools also offer awards, especially to low-income families or students from specific demographics.

-To see if your preferred school offers scholarships, visit their website.
-If there’s no information, consider emailing the administration to learn more about scholarships or other financial aid options.
+Visit your preferred private school's website to see if it offers scholarships.
+If there is no information, contact the school's administration to learn more about scholarships or other available financial aid options.

-Scholarships and vouchers are valuable cost-saving tools, but they’re not guaranteed, can be highly competitive, and require particular criteria or a complex application process.
+While scholarships and vouchers are valuable cost-saving tools, they’re not guaranteed, can be highly competitive, and require particular criteria or a complex application process.

 Here’s how it works: